One unit of credit equals four semester hours.

 KIN 320 Human Physiology

-A course providing an overview of physiological structures and functions of the human body and their relationship to the maintenance of systemic balance.
+An overview of physiological structures and functions of the human body and their relationship to the maintenance of systemic balance.
 This course will examine how the organism as a whole accomplishes tasks essential for life from cell to tissue, tissue to organ, and organ to system.

 KIN 322 Sport and Society